mdtanker/polartoolkit/CONTRIBUTING.md

 <sub>Adapted from the great contribution guidelines of the [Fatiando a Terra](https://www.fatiando.org/) packages<sub>.

-> This document contains some general guidlines to help with contributing to this code.
+> This document contains some general guidelines to help with contributing to this code.
 Contributing to a package can be a daunting task, if you want help please reach out on the [GitHub discussions page](https://github.com/mdtanker/polartoolkit/discussions)!

 Any kind of help would be much appreciated.
 Here are a few ways to contribute:
 * 🐛 Submitting bug reports and feature requests